Sign of the day: Should you take that elevator?

 It makes one think.
 And, I’m guessing, it makes more than one head for the stairwell.

-7 Responses to “Sign of the day: Should you take that elevator?”
+7 thoughts on “Sign of the day: Should you take that elevator?”

 But as a regular visitor to Tate Modern in London, this simply a way to reduce the never-ending wait for an elevator.
 There are too few elevators, and for a building with 7 very high floors it’s a trek to the top.